Updated March 26, 2018

 - Senator Murray co-sponsored federal legislation S. 1301, Restoring Medicaid for COFA Migrants.

-- In 2016, Oregon passed legislation that created a Compact of Free Association (COFA) Premium Assistance Program that provides free health insurance for low-income citizens of the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau who live in Oregon under the compact.
-The State of Oregon pays for the enrollee’s share of premiums for standard silver-level health insurance plans purchased through HealthCare.gov.
-The plans cover doctor’s visits, emergency care, preventative care (such as mammograms and screenings for blood pressure and diabetes), prescriptions and much more.
-Enrollees do not pay any bills for accepted in-network services.
+- In April 2016, Oregon passed legislation that created a Compact of Free Association (COFA) Premium Assistance Program that provides free health insurance for low-income citizens of the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau who live in Oregon under the compact.

 - CAPAA hosted a community meeting for COFA Islanders in Auburn on October 1, 2016 and in Spokane on October 22, 2016.
 Members from the COFA Alliance National Network spoke about their legislative achievements in Oregon and community members shared their concerns and experiences.

-- During the 2017 legislative session, Representative Sharon Tomiko Santos and Senator Rebecca Saldaña introduced HB 2986 and SB 5683 to improve health equity and health care access for Pacific Islanders residing in Washington under a Compact of Free Association.
+- During the 2017 legislative session, Representative Sharon Tomiko Santos and Senator Rebecca Saldaña introduced HB 1291 and SB 5683 to improve health equity and health care access for Pacific Islanders residing in Washington under a Compact of Free Association.
+SHB 1291 passed the House 51-47, but did not reach the Senate floor for a vote.

 - Oregon COFA Premium Assistance Program